danielhl96/Basic-Python-AI/README.md

 # Basic-Python-AI
-A fundamental Python repository consists of Keras and other AI technologies.
+A fundamental Python repository includes Keras and other AI technologies.

-In example.py you can see how to use the rcnn.
-By the way rcnn.py is the running script.
+In the file example.py, you can see how to use the rcnn.
+By the way, rcnn.py is the script that runs the model.

-To train a own model you can use the rcnn_model.py.
+To train your own model, you can use rcnn_model.py.
-In the repo:  you can find a script to create an own dataset.
+In the repository https://github.com/danielhl96/Dataset-AI, you’ll find a script to create your own dataset.